atet/flutter/README.md

 [![.img/flutter_fig12.png](.img/flutter_fig12.png)](#nolink)

 - Then select "**Start my avd** mobile emulator&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Offline Emulators" which will boot up the AVD
-- After the boot up sequence the AVD will show the home screen of the emulated phone, leave this open in the background
+- After the boot up sequence (**may take a minute to boot from black screen**)the AVD will show the home screen of the emulated phone, leave this open in the background
-- Click on the "`main.dart`" script and press `F5`, this will kick off the build and send the app over to your AVD (**will take a minute to boot up from black screen**)
+- Click on the "`main.dart`" script and press `F5`, this will kick off the build and send the app over to your AVD
 - Now you've got the app running on a emulated Android phone, **magnificent!**
 - Stop the app by pressing Stop (`SHIFT+F5`) in VSCode or by closing out the AVD window